Kent-twl/BT4103-Capstone/README.md

-# re-simple-python-project
+# BT4301 Capstone Project

-This simple project structure template repository is adapted from the [Good Enough Project](https://github.com/bvreede/good-enough-project) Cookiecutter template by Barbara Vreede (2019).
-If you plan to develop a package, check the [template repository for a Python package](https://github.com/UtrechtUniversity/re-python-package).
+The project aims to generate key insights from trading data to improve efficiency of and add value to end-of-day reporting

 ## Usage

-Click "Use this template" at the top of this page to create a new repository with the same folder structure.

 ## Project Structure